 Formula to calculate EBITDA margin is (Earnings before interest and tax + depreciation + amortization) / Total revenue.
 A lower percentage suggests profitability and cash flow issues with a company.
 A high number would mean stable earnings for a company.

 Importance of EBITDA Margin

 Since EBITDA is the profit before adjusting for interest, taxes, depreciation, and amortization, the EBITDA margin tells the cash profit of a company in a year.
 It is a more effective measure as it minimizes the effect of non-operating and unique items (like depreciation, amortization recognition, and tax) on the profit.

 It is also a useful metric to evaluate the effectiveness of a company’s cost-cutting efforts.
-The rule is, higher the EBITDA margin, lower are the company’s operating expenses in relation to the revenue.
+The rule is higher the EBITDA margin, the lower the company’s operating expenses in relation to the revenue.

 Suppose Company A has a net profit before taxes and interest of $3 million.
 Total revenue is $5 million, while depreciation and amortization expenses are $1 million.
 In this case, the EBITDA margin will be 80%.
 This means that the remaining 38% of the revenue goes towards operating expenses (excluding amortization and depreciation).

 Even though it is a good indicator of a company’s health, it is not mandatory under GAAP.
 So, it is usually not shown by the companies when they report their financial statements under generally accepted accounting principles.

 But, companies with high levels of debt or those investing heavily in equipment prefer the EBITDA margin.
 Their net income is comparatively lower because of high interest and depreciation expenses.
 Therefore, such companies usually use this metric to inflate their financial performance.

 - It is always higher than the profit margin.

 - The higher the EBITDA margin, the lower the company’s operating expenses.